TommyTran732/QubesOS-Scripts/Quality of Life.md

 One trivial way for malicious applications to exfiltrate data from an offline VM is to open a link in a disposable VM with a payload.
 To prevent this, open the VM settings, go to advanced and set the default disposable template to none.

+### Edge Dark Mode

+Go to edge://flags and set "Auto Dark Mode for Web Contents" to "Enable with selective inversion of non-image elements".
+This reduces flashbangs a lot.

 ### Bitwarden & Element Flatpak

 These apps require the keyring to be created first to work properly.
 Simply open a browser like Microsoft Edge and set an empty password for the keyring before using them.